 A contaminated groundwater plume consisting primarily of trichloroethene is associated with the Quadrant II Groundwater Investigative (7-Unit) Area.
-Figure 6.4 shows the trichloroethene groundwater plume for this area in 2022 and the 5-year trends in trichloroethene concentrations for selected wells.
-Concentrations of trichloroethene in the plume are stable or decreasing slightly, with one exception.
-Trichloroethene is increasing in well X720-01G (13,200 μ g/L), which monitors the southeast portion of the plume.
+Figure 6.4 shows the trichloroethene groundwater plume for this area in 2023 and the 5-year trends in trichloroethene concentrations for selected wells.
+Trichloroethene is increasing in well X701-45G (33.8 $\mu$ g/L), which monitors the southern boundary of the plume.
+In general, concentrations of trichloroethene detected in the other wells that monitor the plume are stable or decreasing.